NannyML/nannyml/docs/glossary.rst

         number-based so the whole data is splt into *k* chunks.
 In each case chronology of data between chunks is maintained.

+    Estimated Performance
+        The performance the monitored model is expected to have as a result of the :term:`Performance Estimation` process.
+        Estimated performance can be available immediately after predictions are made.

     Feature
         A variable used by our machine learning model.
 The model inputs consist of features.